Skip to main content

 You may benefit from a psychometric assessment if you are:

-- Seeking clarity around Autism, ADHD, or other neurodivergent traits
+• Seeking clarity around possible Autism, ADHD, or other neurodivergent traits.

-- Struggling with attention, learning, memory, or emotional regulation
+• Noticing challenges with attention, learning, memory, or emotional regulation.

-A referral is not required to book an assessment.
+A referral is not required to book an assessment, and this can be discussed further during an initial enquiry.

 A Neurodivergent-Affirming Approach